spences10/sveltekit-and-the-content-layer/slides.md

 So what is a headless CMS

-Give developers a lot of flexibility to implement what why like -->
+Gives developers a lot of flexibility to implement what why like -->

 ---